datarza/DataViewExtenders/README.md

 # DataViewExtenders

 These extenders can generate data-bound columns in the DataGridView, can make data-bound controls in the FlowLayoutPanel and can group generated controls on the TableLayoutPanel.
-Moreover, extenders implement additional functionality for DataGridView, FlowLayoutPanel, TableLayoutPanel and provide several WinForms control.
+Moreover, extenders implement additional functionality for DataGridView, DataGridViewColumn, FlowLayoutPanel, TableLayoutPanel and provide several WinForms control.

 ![Early preview](Media/img_01.png)